Keckwick

-Keckwick is an area in the Borough of Halton in Cheshire.
-Although there is no village as such, numerous toponyms attest to a particular identity in the area which straddles the West Coast Main Line between the village of Daresbury and the new town of Runcorn.
+Keckwick is an area in the civil parish of Daresbury, in the Halton district, in the ceremonial county of Cheshire, England.
+It straddles the West Coast Main Line between the village of Daresbury and the new town of Runcorn.

 History

-Until 1936, Keckwick formed a parish within the Runcorn Rural District Council.
-It then became a district of Daresbury.
+Kekewick was formerly a township in the parish of Runcorn.
+In 1866, Keckwick became a separate civil parish, in 1894 it became part of Runcorn Rural District.
+On 1 April 1936, the parish was abolished and merged with Daresbury.
+In 1931, the parish had a population of 54.
 The area of Keckwick to the west of the West Coast Main Line was designated as part of Runcorn New Town in 1964 and the land initially allocated to industry.
 The new town masterplan was amended in 1975 and the land redesignated for a residential community called Sandymoor.
 Since 2008, this area has been under Sandymoor Parish Council, while the part of Keckwick to the east of the West Coast Main Line is under Daresbury Parish Council.
-The local authority for both areas is Halton Borough Council.